Jaehui-Lee/CLI-Excel/README.md

         - Set value based on range (2021/11/26)
             - Ex : setn A1:A5 1 2 3 4 5
         - In order to recognize the arrow keys, the method has been changed from receiving input line by line to receiving input one character at a time (2021/12/01)
+        - Remove (2021/12/04)
+            - Delete the data of the existing cell
+            - Considering the Undo function and the table structure, create and assign EmptyCells that contain no data, and implement EmptyCells so that they are not allocated consecutively
+            - Ex : Remove A1
     - ExcelList
         - Sheet (2021/11/11)
             - You can create, move, and delete sheets with the next, prev, and delete commands